k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16a_generate_task.md

   ![const](images/const_dist_example.png)

-​	In the example above the generated customers have only one address.
+​	In the above example, the generated customers have only one address.